pc-magas/epignosis/README.md

 # APP URLs

 The app is served via http://127.0.0.1:8080
-Mailhog (test SMTP server) and all emails are listed upon http://127.0.0.1:8025
+Mailhog and all emails are listed upon http://127.0.0.1:8025 (test SMTP server web panel)